Martin Daneš

 Martin Danes

-Two close friends, Czech exiles in France for almost half a century, take one last stroll together in the Luxembourg Gardens.
-One of them, a world-renowned writer named Milan, remains in Paris, while the other, a former journalist and narrator of the story, must return to Prague.
-Forced by circumstances, he misses his host country and fears a return to his homeland, which, having undergone profound transformations after 1989, is no longer truly his.
-A final character, Gustáv Husák, the Czechoslovak communist leader who had driven the first two into exile, completes the trio through the narrator's dreams, even nightmares.
-Questions arise: why did Gustáv Husák, this "president of oblivion" according to Milan, withdraw into silence during the fall of the communist regime in Prague?
-How can we not give in to appearances, clichés, and arguments of authority that are the prerogative of every era?
-Moreover, to respond, is it always necessary to resort to words?
-Because, beyond the partisan truths that manipulate us, the silence of an old man who has left the battlefield perhaps alone conveys the authentic truth.
+Two close friends, Czech exiles in France for nearly half a century, take a final stroll together in the Luxembourg Gardens.
+One of them, a world-renowned writer named Milan, remains in Paris, while the other, a former journalist and the story's narrator, must return to Prague.
+Forced by circumstances, he misses his adopted country and fears a return to his homeland, which, having undergone profound transformations after 1989, is no longer truly his own.
+A final character, Gustáv Husák, the Czechoslovak communist leader who drove the first two into exile, completes the trio through the narrator's dreams, even nightmares.
+Questions arise: why did Gustáv Husák, this "president of oblivion," according to Milan, retreat into silence during the fall of the communist regime in Prague?
+How can we avoid succumbing to appearances, clichés, and arguments from authority that are characteristic of every era?
+Moreover, is it always necessary to resort to words to answer this?
+For, beyond the partisan truths that manipulate us, perhaps the silence of an old man who has left the battlefield alone conveys the authentic truth.